Coffee is a pretty popular beverage. In fact, global consumption of the good stuff is only rivaled by water and tea.

 Once upon a time, Melbourne was considered the coffee capital of Australia, and Victoria the state that most celebrated café culture, but now Perth is giving Melbournians a run for their lattes.

-Research from Nespresso last year found that West Australians make up the most coffee-conscious people in Australia.
+A survey by Nespresso found that West Australians make up the most coffee-conscious people in Australia.

 Findings reveal that those from the west coast are most likely to know where their coffee originates from (56%).